Jagdgeschwader 77: World War II

 German Luftwaffe ace Oskar-Heinrich ("Heinz) Bär (right) the Stab I./JG 77.
 The photo was probably taken at Comiso, Italy, in July 1942.

-I. Gruppe, which was still based in Norway, was reorganized into I. Gruppe/JG 5 in January 1942, and the entire JG 77 (with a newly created I. Gruppe) was then transferred south to the Mediterranean area from June - December 1942.
+In January 1942, I. Gruppe, which was still based in Norway, was reorganized into I. Gruppe/JG 5.
+The entire JG 77, with a newly created I. Gruppe, was then transferred south to the Mediterranean area from June - December 1942.
 JG 77 saw extensive action against the Desert Air Force fighter-bombers.
-Total Allied air superiority led to the various JG 77 bases in Tunisia coming under constant air attack, and a large number of Bf 109's were written off on the ground.
-Following the death in late March 1943 of the unit's commander Joachim Müncheberg during a mid-air collision during combat Oberstleutnant Johannes Steinhoff was appointed commander of the unit.
+Total Allied air superiority led to the JG 77 bases in Tunisia coming under constant air attack, and a large number of Bf 109's were written off on the ground.
+Following the death in late March 1943 of the unit's commander Joachim Müncheberg during a mid-air collision during combat, Oberstleutnant Johannes Steinhoff was appointed commander of the unit.

 While I. and II./JG 77 returned to Germany to re-equip, III./JG 77 remained in Italy, based at Foggia, north-east of Naples and flying sorties into Sardinia and Sicily.
 In mid-June, I./JG 77 flew into Sciacca on Sicily.

 The Geschwader, as part of 2nd Air Corps, was then stationed in Italy and Sicily.
 During the rest of 1943 and 1944 JG 77 was stationed on the Southern Front, mainly in the Balkans, Sardinia and Italy, but also in Romania.

 Luftwaffe II.Gruppe of JG 77 operated with requisitioned Macchi C.205Vs, for two months, from October until the end of 1943, in December, when the German unit was re-equipped with new Bf 109s.
 Thus there are photos of C.205s with black crosses painted over the mid-fuselage Italian white strip markings.